 The smoky, sweet taste of the roasted peppers combines with garlic, in this flavorful Roasted Bell Pepper Confit.
 Perfect to dress up any dish, one even as humble as rice with scrambled eggs.

-We once made a poll amongst our readers, only that we called it “poor man’s food” (see explanation above).
-The votes ran the gamut between the humble rice with spicy sardines, bread with avocados, and surprisingly for me, many of our readers mentioned that their favorite comfort food was the same one I always come back to: rice and scrambled eggs!
+We once made a poll amongst our readers, only that we called it "poor man's food".
+The votes ran the gamut between the humble rice with spicy sardines, bread with avocados, and surprisingly, many of our readers mentioned that their favorite comfort food was the same one I always come back to: rice and scrambled eggs!

 A long time ago I came up with this very tasty confit and use it to dress up otherwise unimpressive dishes.
-Confit is a french word for food cooked in a way that maximises its taste, a preserve of sorts.
-And we go back to the inadequacies of languages when it comes to conveying some culinary concepts.
-I cannot find an equivalent in the language of Shakespeare.
-So let’s borrow one from the French.
+Confit is a French word for food cooked in a way that maximizes its taste, a preserve of sorts.
+So let's borrow a word from the French.

-To add just the right touch of sour I used Nakano’s roasted garlic rice vinegar, the touch that completes the flavor.
-By the way, join Nakano for the Splash it On, Step it Up Challenge, and make yourself healthier this summer.
-Walk, share and you could win a gym membership.
+To add just the right touch of sour I used Nakano's roasted garlic rice vinegar, the touch that completes the flavor.
+By the way, join Nakano for the Splash it On, Step it Up Challenge and make yourself healthier this summer.

 Delicious, comforting and healthy.
 It hardly gets better, does it?